mytchallb/resources.mytchall.dev/Resources.md

 ## Api

-- [Bruno](https://www.usebruno.com/) - a Git-integrated, fully offline, and open-source API client

-- [Bruno](https://www.usebruno.com/) - a Git-integrated, fully offline, and open-source API client
+- [Bruno](https://www.usebruno.com/) - A Git-integrated, fully offline, and open-source API client.

 ## Audio

-- [Reaper](https://www.reaper.fm/) - A digital audio app offering multitrack audio and MIDI recording, editing, processing, mixing and mastering.
+- [Reaper](https://www.reaper.fm/) - A complete digital audio workstation offering professional-grade recording, editing, and mixing capabilities.

 ## Cms

 - [Statamic](https://statamic.com) - Statamic is a modern, clean, and adaptable CMS built on Laravel that can run full-stack, headless, on flat files or databases, or as a static site generator.

+## Fonts

+- [Atkinson Hyperlegible™ font](https://www.brailleinstitute.org/freefont/) - At Braille Institute, we’ve created a family of hyperlegible™ fonts designed to improve legibility and readability for individuals with low vision.
+These carefully crafted fonts feature clear, highly distinctive letters and numbers that make reading easier and more accessible.

 ## Search